The Ultimate Travel Guide for Granada, Spain

 Travel

-A big concern that I had with Granada was their connection to a train station.
-This ended up not being an issues!
+A big concern that before choosing Granada as the city I wanted to study in, was their connection to a train station.
+This ended up not being an issue!
 Traveling Europe by train starting in Spain is tricky anyways, as the peninsula is pretty far removed from the rest of the continent.
 I always traveled by plane, just not from the Granada airport.
 I always flew out of the Malaga Airport.

 Conclusion

 That concludes my ultimate travel guide for Granada, Spain!
-My time here was incredible, and I’m SO glad I went to a smaller city in Spain.
+My time here was incredible, and I’m SO glad I studied in a smaller city in Spain.
 This city had the perfect dynamics for me, and I had the experience of a lifetime.
-I HIGHLY recommend Granada, and as more than just a two day stop to see the Alhambra.
+I HIGHLY recommend Granada, and as so much more than just a two day stop to see the Alhambra.
 There are so many things to do in Granada, and I can’t wait to go back to visit my host family and see my favorite spots again.

 I hope this helps you and if you have any questions please feel free to reach out!
 I’ve definitely left things out for the purpose of not having this post be a mile long, but if you need more recommendations let me know!